Daily High to Daily Low: Is It Safe to Buy Grab Holdings Limited (GRAB)?

 Bernstein gave a rating of “Outperform” to GRAB, setting the target price at $3.04 in the report published on May 31st of the current year.

-During the last 5 trading sessions, GRAB fell by -14.02%, in comparison to the 20-day moving average, which settled at $2.61.
-In addition, Grab Holdings Limited saw -67.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GRAB rose by +22.98%, in comparison to the 20-day moving average, which settled at $2.61.
+In addition, Grab Holdings Limited saw -59.47% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GRAB